UK confirms levy on international student fees as new analysis argues that government is “drastically underestimating” the impact of the move

-- The UK Home Office is considering a 6% levy on international tuition revenues earned by universities in the country
+- The UK government has confirmed that it will introduce maintenance grants for disadvantaged students with the new supports to be funded by a levy on international tuition revenues earned by universities in the country

 - The Home Office expects some drop-off in student demand, since universities would likely have to increase international fees to absorb the cost of the levy